 Table of Contents

-If you have been wondering, ‘do goldfish need a filter?’, the answer is yes.
+If you have been wondering, ‘do goldfish need a filter?’, the answer is yes, Goldfish do need a filter.
 For a goldfish to live a long and healthy life, a filter is very necessary.
-These are fish that need to be handled with a lot of care, and they most definitely are pet creatures that do not require a huge amount of capital, but they do have some requirements that need to be met.
+These are fish that need to be handled with a lot of care, and they most definitely are pets that do not require enormous resources to maintain them, but they do have some requirements that need to be met.

 If one needs to take proper care of their pet goldfish, it is highly imperative that they also invest in a good filter so that the fish can get the utmost love and care that they deserve.